hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. It display the number of lines that contain "bin" in the file /etc/passwd
 16. The script shows three line after matching the pattern root
-17. It displays all the lines that does not contain "bin" 18/ It displays only the lines that start with letter, Capital letter inclusive
+17. It displays all the lines that does not contain "bin"
+18. It displays only the lines that start with letter, Capital letter inclusive
+19. It replace all character A and c from input with Z and e
+20. The script removes all letters c and C from input